 Another option for gaining extra time to decide is to ask questions.
 It may take some time for the hiring manager to get back to you, and it will help you clarify any concerns you have regarding the offer.
 It’s important to know about the compensation package in its entirety — salary, benefits, vacation, pension, and perks.

-You will also need to know when the company wants you to start, so you can plan a transition from your current job to the new one.
+You will also need to know when the company wants you to start so that you can plan a transition from your current job to the new one.
 That will factor into your decision making, as well.

 What Not to Say to the Hiring Manager

-There are some things you shouldn’t say when you’re looking for extended time to contemplate a decision.
+There are some things you shouldn’t say when you’re looking for an extended time to contemplate a decision.
 Don’t lose the offer because you were rude or abrupt when you got it.

 Even if the money isn’t enough and the job isn’t what you want, be gracious and appreciative when you decline.
 Nobody likes to be rejected, and that includes hiring managers.